Gumball2415/FC-Cart-Jack/README.md

 ## License

-The PCB and schematics are licensed under the TAPR Open Hardware License ([www.tapr.org/OHL](http://www.tapr.org/OHL)). © Persune 2022
+The PCB and schematics are licensed under the [TAPR Open Hardware License](https://tapr.org/the-tapr-open-hardware-license/). © Persune 2022

 ## Credits